sagemath/trac_to_gh/Issue 9568.md

 # Issue 9568: Update IML to the newest upstream release, and improve spkg-install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9568

 Original creator: drkirkby